 - Students and staff at middle and high schools

 - Youth and personnel at HVB homes (residential care for youth)

 As a volunteer, you are an important representative of the association.
 You are our face outward.
 You have a key role in spreading knowledge about our topics and reducing stigma and discrimination.
 As an educator, it is good if you have genuine interest in HIV, STI, HBTQ, and SRHR issues; are comfortable talking to larger groups; have experience lecturing, conducting group discussions or something similar is valuable.
 It is an advantage if you have an interest in educational issues and conveying information to people.
 As an educator, you plan, implement and evaluate various activities, such as lectures, courses, fairs and information tables.

-Host/Hostess at test reception
+Host at the test reception

 Volunteer in support activities

 Here you engage in the psychosocial support activities for people living with HIV and their close ones.
 In this activity you will help in practical tasks, psychosocial activities, conversations and other issues that may arise.
 As a volunteer in support activities, we wish you to have a background in or are currently studying to be a social worker, educator, psychologist, therapist, nurse, doctor or other in healthcare and welfare.
 In this part of the organization we are asked several times about issues of a legal nature, so we would like to see volunteers with experience and competence of law.
 In your role, you make a difference in our support activities.
 Evaluation from volunteers shows that involvement in support activities provides a sense of self worth, meaningfulness, knowledge and valuable experience of meeting people living with HIV, from different cultures and backgrounds.
 Your humanity makes a difference!